mayconht/EPI-USE-LABS/readme.md

    Example: http://localhost:8080/hand/4

 4. **Running the tests**:
-   Tests are not working, Maybe I need to add some dependencies to the pom.xml file.
+   Tests are not working as the focus is spring + docker, Maybe I need to add some dependencies to the pom.xml file so Junity will be able to find tests .

 ## Understanding the Code